cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 - M: mask of LSB bits you want to keep contiguous.
 We want 8 contiguous halfs, so 3 LSB bits.
 - S: shift bits; how many bits to the "left" of the mask represent which row we're at?
 For our case, the row bits sit beyond bit 6, so `S=6-M=6-3=3`.

 > For our 32x32 float example, let's compute B, M, S. We only look at one float at a time, so `M=0`.
 We have 32 columns/floats per row, so `B=log2(32)=5`.
 Finally, our row bits are just all the bits above the columns, so `S=B=5`.
-Since we only have 32 rows, we'll only ever have 5 row bits as well, but Swizzle doesn't need to know that--our swizzle pattern just computes the translation, and we're responsible for providing it the relevant SMEM pointers.
+Since we only have 32 rows, we'll only ever have 5 row bits as well, but Swizzle doesn't need to know that -- our swizzle pattern just computes the translation, and we're responsible for providing it the relevant SMEM pointers.

 Notice that the B and S bits can actually overlap.
 In most scenarios, they don't.
 There may be some behavior you can exploit with this overlap, but more often, the B and S bits don't need to be adjacent.
 In our case, our row and column bits *are* adjacent, so `B=S`.
 For different strides or certain layouts, this split gives us flexibility to ensure our swizzles point to the correct bits.